Aerial view of Los Angeles as seen from the Getty Center, looking east.

 “The Board offers its resounding support of this measure and encourages other local leaders and arts lovers to join us in this effort,” said Getty Board Chair David Lee.
 “Los Angeles is unique in the willingness of the arts sector to collaborate, and the current crisis gives those who are in a position to help the opportunity to band together and do even more for the cultural institutions and artists that drive our region’s creative economy.”

 Grant details will be finalized in the coming days.
-Getty has a long-established relationship with the California Community Foundation, which has been entrusted by others to manage the distribution of more than 1,700 funds.
+Getty has a long-established relationship with the California Community Foundation, which has been entrusted by others to manage the distribution of over 1,700 funds.
 It is expected that the CCF will be funding Los Angeles-area arts organizations with grants in amounts ranging from $25,000 to $200,000.
 More information on grant guidelines, including an online portal to make individual donations to the relief fund, will be available soon on CCF and Getty websites.

 “There will be a measurable economic and cultural ripple effect that will be felt in every city and town as arts organizations and artists struggle to lift themselves back up after the impact of COVID-19,” said CCF President Antonia Hernandez.
 “Los Angeles is a world-class art capital and a place where we proudly support and value our artists and arts organizations.
 We are proud to partner with the Getty to help our arts community shoulder the unprecedented challenges it faces.”